DefinetlyNotAI/Logicytics/README.md

 - **Releases**: Don't download files from there, that is just some-sort of mini update log, download from the main branch, so No, old versions won't be saved here, and might not be supported.

 - **Credits**: In the credits you will find many people, firms and projects that we took/used code/software from, these will explain what and who and why we did that, if you aare the creator of the project and dont want us to use your code, you are free to communicate with us so we can take your code down.

+- **Explore**: Check all the files and ReadMe to understand how and what the project does.

 ## Conclusion